 “Jersey has had many people tell the story of our culture, its time for the story to be told by a dancer that actually lived the culture that has been talked about and exploited.
 Its time for Jersey to finally get the credit for once.” – Anthony “Solo” Harris

-Kamille King: So the first question is, what is Jersey Club music and dance?
+Kamille King: So, the first question is this: What is Jersey Club music and dance?

 Anthony “Solo” Harris: There are so many different meanings.
 It means a lot to different generations.
 Jersey has always been Jersey.
-There has always been a culture in Jersey for music and dance that goes back to The ’70s and even the ’60s with the whole jazz movement.
-But in the ’80s, Jersey had some of the best clubs like Zanzibar, Sensations, and a whole bunch of other spots that people could research.
-So it was like a hub, a mecca where artists and music were coming through from all different types of places and backgrounds
+There has always been a culture in Jersey for music and dance that goes back to the 70’s and even the 60’s with the whole jazz movement.
+In the 80’s, however, Jersey had some of the best clubs, like Zanzibar, Sensations, and a whole bunch of other spots that people could research.
+So, it was like a hub, a mecca where artists and music were coming through from all different types of places and backgrounds

-So if you want to say, well what’s club music?
-Well, it was when the older generations, our parents and people of that time were going to the club and they were dancing to house music which was coming through from our home state of NJ, NY, Chicago, Detroit, and a multitude of different places.
-So to them, that’s their club music.
-Then over time, when you get into the ’90s, I remember being a little boy, and there used to be club mixtapes, but it wasn’t Jersey Club yet to what we know it now.
+So, if you want to say, well what’s club music?
+Well, it was when the older generations, our parents and people of that time, were going to the club, and they were dancing to house music that was coming through from our home state of NJ, NY, Chicago, Detroit, and a multitude of different places.
+So, to them, that’s their club music.
+Then, over time, when you get into the ’90s, I remember being a little boy, and there used to be club mixtapes, but it wasn’t Jersey Club as we know it now.
 These were songs that were from Chicago, Baltimore, Detroit.
-Songs like, It’s Time for The Percolator, Hit it From the Back, You Better Snap, Dookie Booty, lol, all these inappropriate songs that I had to sneak and listen to on this tape.
+Songs like It’s Time for The Peculator, Hit it From the Back, You Better Snap, Dookie Booty, lol, all these inappropriate songs that I had to sneak and listen to on this tape.

-These club tapes were circulating around Jersey, and in the 90s that’s when the whole house party scene became prevalent.
-House parties were the place where kids would come to listen to the raunchy music, and they were doing raunchy things.
-They would do different dances to club music like the wall, the lock it up/stolen car, etc. So therein lies the dancing with the actual scene and atmosphere being cultivated.
+These club tapes were circulating around Jersey, and in the 90s, that’s when the whole house party scene became prevalent.
+House parties were the place where kids would come to listen to raunchy music, and they were doing raunchy things.
+They would do different dances to club music like the wall, the lock it up/stolen car, etc. So, therein lies the dancing with the actual scene and atmosphere being cultivated.

 Anthony “Solo” Harris: Yes.
-That’s when all this stuff is starting to happen with the young people in the Essex County community, especially in Newark, NJ.
-Then you move into the early 2000s.
+That’s when all the elements were coming together with the young people in the Essex County community, especially in Newark, NJ.
+Then, you move into the early 2000s.
 This is where DJ Tameil, who is the founder of Jersey Club, comes into play to give us an identity, music-wise.

-Kamille King: How do you know so much about them, you were a little boy during this time?
+Kamille King: How do you know so much about them when you were a little boy during this time?

-Anthony “Solo” Harris: Because I was there, my dad was their dance coach.
+Anthony “Solo” Harris: Because I was there, and my dad was their dance coach.
 I was watching as a little kid.
 I remember EVERYTHING; they would do all the big talent shows down at symphony hall and all over and WIN.
-They were the faces of dance in the community of Newark, NJ, it was undeniable.
+They were the faces of dance in the community of Newark, NJ.
+It was undeniable.

 To be continued…..